Dasharo/lvfs-setup-experimental/tools/README.md

 Metadata is up to date; use --force to refresh again.
 ```

+By default, metadata is re-downloaded after 24 hours, but this can be changed
+by setting `RefreshInterval` to desired value (in seconds) in `[fwupd Remote]`
+section.

-LVFS uses `max-age` to set duration for which metadata is valid.
-I don't know
+Also, LVFS uses `max-age` to set duration for which metadata is valid.
+This
-for how long is metadata valid by default (assuming it ever expires).
+isn't directly used fwupd, but may be used CDNs (Content Delivery Networks) or
+HTTP proxies.

 ```shell
 curl -sS -D - https://cdn.fwupd.org/downloads/firmware.xml.zst -o /dev/null